smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 @end
 ```
 ##### Swift
-First you must add  `#import "React/RCTBridgeModule.h"` to the `Bridging Header` before you move forward.
+First you must add  `#import "React/RCTBridgeModule.h"` to your `Bridging Header` before you move forward.
 When creating a swift appication xcode ask if it should create a header file for you.
 You must include this bridging header for your React Native app to work.
 You can create this file manually if you choose to do so.

 ```swift
 @objc(ProxyManager)